kevinsogo/compgen/docs_src/TUTORIAL.md

 ![](kompgen-model.jpg)

-We introduced these five files in the order checker, model solution, generator, validator, and statement.
+We introduced these five files in the order of checker, model solution, generator, validator, and statement.
 For this tutorial, we will write these files *in the reverse order*, although it's possible to write these in any order.
 This means that the process of making a problem is:

 1. Write a clear **statement**.